-Lecturer Lai Ee May, 33, said she met Gardner and Pindar in 2007 through mutual contacts and they decided to team up for the book project.
+met Gardner and Pindar in 2007 through mutual contacts and they decided to team up for the book project.

-"We asked over 10 individuals including
+'We asked over 10 individuals including experts from the Forest Research Institute of Malaysia (Frim), Universiti Malaya (UM), Penang Heritage Trust (PHT) and Malaysia

-experts from the Forest Research Institute of Malaysia (Frim), Universiti Malaya (UM), Penang Heritage Trust (PHT) and Malaysia Nature Society (MNS) who are specialists in botany and local heritage to review our book.
-We also had non-experts to share their opinions.
+It used to be called a milk tree Nature Society (MNS) who are specialists in botany and local heritage to review our book.
+We also had nonexperts to share their opinions.

-"They offered suggestions and comments that were taken into consideration.
+They offered suggestions and comments that were taken into consideration.
 But in general, people were happy about the book.

-"We'd also like to thank SERI Centre for Habitat and Environment committee chairman, Datuk Dr Leong Yueh Kwong who contacted Think City on our behalf for the grant application," said Lai, a researcher at the Royal Botanic Gardens in Kew.
-London.
+'We'd also like to thank SERI Centre for Habitat and Environment committee chairman, Datuk Dr Leong Yueh Kwong who contacted Think City on our behalf for the grant application," said Lai, a researcher at the Royal Botanic Gardens in Kew, London.

-Gardner said Penang was special and it had natural, historical heritage.
+Gardner said Penang was special and it had natural, historical herit-

-"When we talk about heritage, it's usually about the
+"When we talk about heritage, it's usually about the buildings.

-buildings.
-We have to realise that trees are also part of the heritage in Penang," he said.
+"We have to realise that trees are Lecturer Lai Ee May, 33, said she also part of the heritage in Penang," he said.